- Travel Insurance By PolicyBy TravellerBy DestinationExisting Customers

 Most medical screening systems will ask if you have ever had any type of breathing condition, heart condition, cancer etc. – the key word here is ever, so it is always better to disclose everything.
 If you’re having any problems, most insurers will offer screenings over the phone as well as online, so don’t hesitate to call in and ask any questions.

-If you don’t declare everything to your insurer and then face a reoccurrence, flare up or related condition you could find that they won’t cover the cost of your treatment, leaving you severely out of pocket.
+If you don’t declare everything to your insurer and then face a recurrence, flare up or related condition you could find that they won’t cover the cost of your treatment, leaving you severely out of pocket.

 The first step in choosing the best policy is to decide what you need it to cover, for example how much have you paid for your trip?
 That is the amount of cancellation cover your policy needs to offer to avoid being underinsured and to make sure you’re fully covered in case you need to cancel (remember the policy limits are usually per person).